 1. The school board has established charter school-wide goals that provide broad direction for the charter school.
 Incorporated in these goals are the graduation and education standards contained in the Minnesota K-12 Academic Standards and federal law.
 The broad goals shall be reviewed annually and approved by the school board.
 The school board shall adopt annual goals based on the recommendations of the charter school’s Advisory Committee.

-2. The Charter School Advisory Committee is established by the school board to ensure active community participation in all phases of planning and improving the instruction and curriculum affecting state and charter school academic standards.
+2. The Charter School Advisory Committee created under Policy 603 (Curriculum Development) is established by the school board to ensure active community participation in all phases of planning and improving the instruction and curriculum affecting state and charter school academic standards.

 3. The charter school-wide improvement goals should address recommendations identified through the Charter School Advisory Committee process.
 The charter school’s goal setting process will include consideration of individual site goals.
 Charter school goals may also be developed through an education effectiveness program, an evaluation of student progress committee, or through some other locally determined process.

 B. System for Reviewing All Instruction and Curriculum.
 Incorporated in the process will be analysis of the charter school’s progress toward implementation of the Minnesota Academic Standards.
-Instruction and curriculum shall be reviewed and evaluated by taking into account strategies and best practices, student outcomes, principal evaluations under Minnesota Statutes section 123B.147, and teacher evaluations under Minnesota Statutes, section 122A.40 or 122A.41.
+Instruction and curriculum shall be reviewed and evaluated by taking into account strategies and best practices, student outcomes, principal evaluations under Minnesota Statutes, section 123B.147, and teacher evaluations under Minnesota Statutes, section 122A.40 or 122A.41.

 [Insert Local Cycle in this space]